joshsurber/.files/README.md

 # Josh's dotfiles

 Feel free to inspect these and take what you want from them, but they are designed to make my machine work exactly like I want.
-They are probably not what you want.
+You probably do not want to use them as-is unless you happen to be me.
 Everything below is my hints to myself on setting up a new machine.

 ## Install Arch